-Keywords: Herpes Simplex virus type 2; passive haemagglutination test; serum neutralization test norder to demonstrate two distinct antigenic types of herpes simplex virus (1, 2), numerous methods have been developed to differentiate these two closely related viruses.
+Keywords: Herpes Simplex virus type 2; passive haemagglutination test; serum neutralization test demonstrate two antigenic types of herpes simplex virus (1, numerous methods have been developed to differentiate these two closely related viruses.
 These viruses are fast-growing, cytolytic which tend to establish latent infections in neurons (3).